Aswinisurya99/stock-data-analysis/README.md

 •	Add support for additional statistical analysis methods.
 •	Integrate with a database for dynamic data retrieval.
 •	Deploy APIs using cloud-based solutions (AWS, Azure, GCP).

-Contributing
-Feel free to contribute by submitting issues or pull requests.

-License
-This project is licensed under the MIT License.
-See LICENSE for details.